Service records (1756-1917)

 Royal Navy First World War Lives at Sea database

-It contains information relating to all the Royal Navy officers and ratings that served in the First World War and is being compiled largely from records held at The National Archives.
-The database is a joint project between The National Archives, The National Maritime Museum and the Crew List Index Project with the help of a global team of e-volunteers.
+Search the Royal Navy First World War Lives at Sea database by name, service number and numerous other criteria.
+As of October 2016, the database contained 3,500 records and is continually being updated.
+By November 2018, the expected completion date, it will contain information relating to all the Royal Navy officers and ratings that served in the First World War.
+The database is being compiled largely from records held at The National Archives and there is no charge for access.
+It is a joint project between The National Archives, The National Maritime Museum and the Crew List Index Project with the help of a global team of volunteers.